 - Uncured bacon

-We find it much simpler and healthier to choose whole-food alternatives that everyone can enjoy instead of trying to recreate lots of wheat-based foods.
+We find it much simpler and healthier to choose whole-food alternatives that everyone can enjoy!

 With that said, Aldi does have a number of prepared gluten-free foods that we love.

 Their GF pretzels and crackers are delicious and I’ve had success with some of their GF baking mixes.
 But those things are highly processed and often contain lots of sugar (sigh).
-So we reserve those things for the times when I want to splurge on a portable snack that someone else has made.
+So we reserve those things for the times when I want to splurge on portable snacks or for special occasions.

 Managing food allergies does require a little extra planning and preparation, but it certainly doesn’t have to destroy your grocery budget!